vitiral/wake/DESIGN.md

 ### [[.wakeCredentialsOverride]]: Override how credentials are retrieved
+This is how a user/group/company can create and share their own trusted dpendency credentials, using their group/company specific secret sharing mechanism.

 This is currently poorly defined, but the basic idea is:

 - User defines hashed credentials is `$WAKEPATH/user.jsonnet`.
 This could